thclee32/CS172-ElasticsearchTweets/README.md

 Navigate to this directory (the one this README is in)

-Run the
+Run
 ```
-elasticquery.sh
+./elasticindex.sh
 ```
-script.
-This will bulk load all 35087 tweets into Elasticsearch.
+This scripts loads all 35087 tweets into Elasticsearch.

-To run a query, run the
+To search for tweets with a certain word in it, run
 ```
-elasticquery.sh
+./elasticquery.sh
 ```
-script.
-This will search for your query term in tweet text.
+This script will prompt you for a query term, and search for it in the tweet text.

 # To run (MANUALLY):